NatiGhost1/ccv3-pp/README.md

 ## OSU!TAIKO

-## Development Roadmap

 ### Research OSU!TAIKO PP System
-- Need to know how it works before I can do anything
+- Need to know how it works before I can do anything lol